blake41/ETHBerlin-simple-html-player/readme.md

 It will also provide a `very simple` step-by-step method to `install` and `configure` the required _software_.

 It may seem long, but it works. `I hope`.
-If it doesn't, come and find [me on gitter] (http://gitter.im/chrishobcroft)
+If it doesn't, come and find [me on discord] (https://discord.gg/DCm68PT)

 ## `Equipment`